jessieroman/basic-poll-app/README.md

 ### Key Points

-1. Change your models (in models.py).
-1. Run python manage.py makemigrations to create migrations for those changes
+- Define models in models.py.
-1. Run python manage.py migrate to apply those changes to the database.
+- Run makemigrations to track changes and migrate to apply them.
-1. Built in automated admin panel for managing models and data (add line to admin.py first)
+- Register models in admin.py to manage via the admin panel:

 ```python
 # Register your models here.